-I had car trouble on my way back from church, two Sundays ago.
+I had car trouble on my way back from church, one Sunday afternoon.

 As soon as I made the turn at Motorways to hit the Alapere express way, I felt the car shake; my first thought was, Peju you have driven over something on the road.
 Then as I hit the express to join the rest of mad driving Lagosians, I felt the car wobble again.
 This time, the steering wheel almost slipped off my hands.
 It was a scary experience especially as cars wheezed past me at breakneck speed.

 I didn’t apply the brakes, no, I simply pushed the hazard light button and guided the vehicle to the left side of the express.
 I knew there was trouble when I began to smell burning rubber.

 My daughter, who was in the passenger seat and lost in cyberspace as she hunched over her phone, didn’t notice anything odd.